NapkinVisual/Napkin-Visual/docs/api-reference/cloud-providers/cloud-provider.md

 ### login

 This method will be called when user click the login button in the cloud provider tile.
-Upon login success, `onCloudLoginSuccess` has to be called to notify kepler.gl UI
+Upon login success, `onCloudLoginSuccess` has to be called to notify UI

 **Parameters**